cf73/ces2021/content/collections/pages/ways-to-give.md

         content:
           -
             type: text
-            marks:
-              -
-                type: bold
             text: Securities
           -
             type: hardBreak
           -
             type: text
-            text: 'Gifts of security may be made in various ways.
+            text: 'Gifts of securities may be made in various ways.
 Please check with your bank, broker or agent about their procedures if you are interested in transferring a gift of securities.
-We ask that you notify the school of your intention when making a stock donation.'
+To facilitate a gift of stock, please contact Andy Griswold in the Business Office, '
+          -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: 'mailto:andy@cambridge-ellis.org'
+                  rel: null
+                  target: null
+                  title: null
+            text: andy@cambridge-ellis.org
+          -
+            type: text
+            text: ".\_"
     type: text
     enabled: true
   -